-

 “Beautiful” - CHERYL STRAYED

-Singer-songwriter Arielle Silver is a Los Angeles and New England-based award-winning storyteller, Camino pilgrim, and writer whose songs weave imagery, empathy, and insight into quietly powerful folk-rooted narratives.
-Equally inspired by books, spiritual journeys, and the traditions of Laurel Canyon and Greenwich Village, her music explores the relationships between people, places, and the natural world.
+Singer-songwriter Arielle Silver is a Los Angeles and New England-based award-winning storyteller, Camino pilgrim, and performer whose songs weave imagery, empathy, and insight into powerful Americana folk-tinged narratives.
+Drawing on influences from Laurel Canyon to Boston's legendary Club Passim, cross-country travels, and long walks on the Camino de Santiago, her expressive voice and engaging lyricism blend stories with an ethic of care for the human and natural worlds.

 Her latest album, Watershed, traces moments of change and renewal in landscapes both literal and emotional.
-Written in places as varied as Venice Beach, the Florida coast, and along the Appalachian Trail, the album’s story-songs carry crosscurrents of reflection, resilience, and connection.
-Memories of shifting coastlines, long roads, and quiet woods echo through her songwriting, alongside her classical woodwind training and the folk, country, and pop troubadour traditions she learned from her guitar-strumming dad.
+Written in woodsy and watery places from the Pacific Coast to the the Appalachian Trail, the album’s story-songs carry crosscurrents of reflection, resilience, and connection.
+Shifting coastlines, blue highways, and mulching woodlands echo through her songwriting, alongside her classical woodwind training and the folk, country, and pop troubadour traditions she learned from her guitar-strumming dad.

 Silver’s rich lyrics and warm, engaging stage presence have earned recognition from the Boston Globe ("lovely songwriting"), bestselling author Cheryl Strayed ("beautiful"), and at the South Florida Folk Festival (Songwriting Award Winner), Tucson Folk Festival (two-time Finalist), and the International Acoustic Music Awards (2nd Place).
 Songs from Watershed premiered in The Bluegrass Situation, American Songwriter, and Twangville, and the album spent 18 weeks on the Americana Music Charts.
-Music Connection calls her "a born communicator."
-Arielle performs on average 60 shows a year in markets across the U.S.
+Music Connection calls Arielle "a born communicator."
+Since the early '00s she has performed solo, as a duo, trio, and full band in markets across the U.S.

 In addition to performing, Arielle is a Pushcart Prize-nominated writer, an educator, and nonprofit arts leader dedicated to strengthening creative communities.
-She serves as a Teaching Artist with the Los Angeles Master Chorale’s Voices Within program, as Adjunct Faculty at Antioch University, is affiliated with Peabody Conservatory's Arts in Healthcare program, and develops programs supporting songwriters and composers through the SONA Foundation.
+She's taught mindfulness and holistic yoga practices since 2009, and serves as Adjunct Faculty in Creative Writing at Antioch University, a member of the 2026 cohort at Peabody Institute at Johns Hopkins University Arts in Healthcare program, a Teaching Artist with the Los Angeles Master Chorale, and has developed a national portfolio of programs supporting songwriters and composers through the SONA Foundation.